Sure Dividend

 Pro customers tend to spend heavily throughout the year as they complete customer jobs and are, therefore, quite lucrative.
 Lowe’s continues to build digital tools and pro-only shopping experiences to lure this customer away from its main rival.

-Lowe’s tends to be somewhat cyclical, given recessions generally result in lower discretionary spending and lower rates of construction.
+Lowe’s tends to be somewhat cyclical, given that recessions generally result in lower discretionary spending and lower rates of construction.
 This recession is proving to be a boom for Lowe’s as consumers spend more time in their homes than ever and, therefore, are spending to improve them.

 Valuation and Expected Returns